Ukraine’s power, water supplies under Russian attack again

 “We must not break down,” she said.
 “There are regions that suffered much more from the war than we did.”

-Waves of the explosives-laden suicide drones also struck Kyiv on Monday, hitting energy facilities and other buildings.
-One drone slammed into a residential building, killing four people.
+Waves of the explosives-laden suicide drones also struck Kyiv on Monday.
+One slammed into a residential building, killing four people.

-Kyiv’s military intelligence chief, Kyrylo Budanov, said Iran provided Russia with a first batch of 1,750 Shahed drones and Moscow has placed more orders.

-An Associated Press photographer caught one of the Iranian drones on camera Monday, its triangle-shaped wing and pointed warhead clearly visible, though the Kremlin refused to confirm their use.
+The Iranian-made Shahed drones that hit Kyiv have also been widely used elsewhere in Ukraine in recent weeks.
+An Associated Press photographer caught one on camera Monday, its triangle-shaped wing and pointed warhead clearly visible, though the Kremlin refused to confirm their use.

-In the past week alone, more than 100 self-destructing Iranian-made drones have slammed into power plants, sewage treatment plants, residential buildings, bridges and other targets in urban areas, Ukraine’s Foreign Ministry said.

-Foreign Minister Dmytro Kuleba proposed cutting all diplomatic ties with Tehran over the drones, saying: “Since Iran has become an accomplice in Russia’s aggression and crimes on our territory, we will take a clear and honest stand.”
+The U.N.
+Security Council scheduled closed consultations Wednesday afternoon on the Iranian-made drones at the request of the United States, Britain and France.
+They contend that supplying them to Russia violates the 2015 U.N.
+Security Council resolution that endorsed the 2015 nuclear deal between Iran and six countries.

+A Western official, speaking on condition of anonymity to discuss intelligence, said Russia is pursuing a strategy of “attempting to destroy Ukraine’s electricity network” with long-range strikes that are causing civilian casualties rather than degrading its military.

+The official said the Iranian drones “are playing an increasingly significant role, although we can see that Ukraine is effectively neutralizing many of them before they hit their targets.”

-Zelenskyy, in a televised address Monday night, said Russia is using the drones because it is losing ground in the war.
+In a televised address on Monday night, Zelenskyy said Russia is using the drones because it is losing ground in the war.

 “Russia doesn’t have any chance on the battlefield, and it tries to compensate for its military defeats with terror,” he said.
 “Why this terror?
 To put pressure on us, on Europe, on the entire world.”

-Ukrainian troops have made gains in recent weeks in a seven-week counteroffensive in the south and east.

-Zelenskyy’s tweet ruling out talks with Putin wasn’t the first time he’s said he won’t negotiate with the Russian leader.
-Russia and Ukraine held several rounds of talks in the first month after Moscow’s invasion in February, but those fell apart.
-The Kremlin has said talks could only be possible if Ukraine meets Russian demands and accepts its land grabs of Ukrainian territory.
-Ukraine has flatly ruled out talks on those terms.
+Zelenskyy’s tweet ruling out talks with Putin wasn’t the first time he’s said that he won’t negotiate with the Russian leader.
+Russia and Ukraine held several rounds of talks in the first month after Moscow’s invasion but they fell apart.
+The Kremlin has said talks could only be possible if Ukraine meets Russian demands and accepts its land-grabs of Ukrainian territory.
+Ukraine has flatly ruled out talks on those terms

 In other developments: